JMS55/jms55.github.io/content/posts/2026_09_15_solari_bevy_0_20/index.md

 When you think about it, what actually _is_ a denoiser doing anyways?

 Denoising is essentially signal smoothing.
-The radiance of a pixel come be thought of as a function, except in pathtracing it would be prohibitively expensive to calculate the full function.
-Instead, we sample the function, calculating it's value at discrete points.
+The radiance of a pixel can be thought of as a function, except in pathtracing it would be prohibitively expensive to calculate the full function.
+Instead, we sample the function, calculating its value at discrete points.
 This is what produces the noisy input we feed a denoiser.

 The denoiser can then look at those points, and try to "guess", and fill in the rest of the function, usually by interpolating (averaging) neighboring points together.

 If the input samples are a good representation of the overall function, then the denoiser can do a pretty good job at getting close to what the function should be.

 If the input samples _aren't_ a good representation, well, then the denoiser is going to do a poor job of guessing.
-This is where denoiser artifacts and blurriness comes from.
+This is where denoiser artifacts and blurriness come from.

 Now, denoisers have an advantage - they can look at multiple pixels at once.
 The good thing is, lighting tends to be a pretty "smooth" signal.
-It fades out smoothly over a distance, and dosen't tend to change that drastically between pixels.
+It fades out smoothly over a distance, and doesn't tend to change that drastically between pixels.
 So long as _some_ of the nearby pixels have a good estimate of the incoming radiance, modern denoisers can do a pretty solid job at reconstructing a smooth lighting signal.

 Now, after reading that, does my description of denoisers sound... familiar?